Port Orange Flood Insurance (2026): Cost by Zone & How to Buy It

 Here's good news most buyers don't expect: Port Orange is one of the best-value flood-insurance towns in Volusia.
-It's a mainland city — no beachfront — so most homes sit in low-risk FEMA Zone X, and the city carries the best flood-insurance discount in the area.
+It's a mainland city — no beachfront — so most homes sit in low-risk FEMA Zone X (measured on the current FIRMs: about 71% of the city's land, plus another 10% in moderate-risk shaded X), and the city carries a top-tier 25% flood-insurance discount.
 The risk that does exist is concentrated in two places: along the Halifax River and around Spruce Creek.
 Here's how to tell which side of that line a home is on.

 Port Orange is a FEMA Community Rating System (CRS) Class 5 community — a top-tier rating few Florida cities reach.
 That earns residents a 25% discount on NFIP flood insurance in high-risk zones (AE/A) and about 10% in low-risk Zone X, applied automatically inside city limits.
-For comparison, New Smyrna Beach is Class 7 (15%).
-It's the city's reward for strong floodplain management — and it makes an already-affordable market even cheaper to insure.
+Coastal Volusia does unusually well here: Port Orange shares Class 5 with New Smyrna Beach, Ormond Beach, Ponce Inlet, Daytona Beach, Daytona Beach Shores and the county itself.
+What actually sets Port Orange apart isn't the discount — it's that most of the city is Zone X to begin with, so the majority of buyers never need a policy at all.

 - Most of Port Orange — Zone X, mainland: roughly $400–$1,000/yr, and usually optional.